pylonmc/pylon-docs/docs/creating-addons/your-first-item/adding-name-and-lore.md

 Note that we have an `addon` key.
 This is just the name of your addon.

-We've also added `name` and `lore` for our sword.
+We've also added `name` and `lore` for our baguette.
 Notice that we're using `baguette` here because that's the key that we created earlier, in this line:
 ```java
 NamespacedKey baguetteKey = new NamespacedKey(this, "baguette");
 ```

-??? question "What's all this &lt;arrow&gt; and &lt;red&gt; and &lt;/red&gt; business?"
+!!! question "What's all this &lt;arrow&gt; and &lt;red&gt; and &lt;/red&gt; business?"
-    We'll go into this more later, but Pylon uses [MiniMessage](https://docs.advntr.dev/minimessage/index.html) formatting.
-Pylon also has its own custom tags - &lt;arrow&gt; is an example of this.
-(TODO add links to language page)
+    We go into this in the [Advanced Lore] chapter.

 Start up the server again.
-Your sword should now have name and lore!
+Your baguette should now have name and lore!
 ![Baguette with translations](img/baguette.png)

+[Advanced Lore]: ../custom-items/advanced-lore.md